camermo84/camermo84/README.md

 <h2 align="center">Camilo Motta (camermo84)</h2>

-<h3 align="center">💻 Electronic and Software Engineer | 🚀 Experienced and pasionate about AI and Integration and Automation of technologies</h3>
+<h3 align="center">💻 Electronic and Software Engineer | 🚀 Experienced and pasionate about AI, Integration and Automation of technologies</h3>

 ---